Robust inverse material design with physical guarantees using the Voigt-Reuss Net

 \subsection{Spectral normalization}

 The difference between the upper and lower bounds is symmetric and positive semi-definite and thus admits a diagonalization

-In most situations, $\ull{\Lambda}_0$ is positive definite.
+In many situations, $\ull{\Lambda}_0$ is positive definite.
 If not, truncating to eigenvalues greater than a numerical tolerance $\epsilon>0$\footnote{Note that $\epsilon$ is a purely numerical parameter; in exact algebra, one may set $\epsilon=0$.} yields